aaronbading/Rust_Webassebly_IPFS/README.md

 ipfs://bafybeicsyilnu4rxrjlerad5kzstvgio3n62qlxektwqudj4x53vaexxiu/python3 -m http.server 8080
 ```

-Basically , Install Ipfs node and user their nice UI to upload the dist folder.
+Basically , Install Ipfs node and use their nice UI to upload the dist folder.
 Then share link and view the app live.

 ## Acknowledgments